 The yeast in the batter makes the batter to bubble while cooking.
 This is how it gets all the holes, and therefore this amazing spongy texture.
 Beghrir is always cooked on one side.
 It only take a few minutes, when you see that the batter is not wet any more on the top you know your Moroccan pancake is ready.

 An important part of the cooking process is not to swirl the pan around like you would do with a crepe.
-Just pour in the batter and leave it.
+Rather pour in the batter and just leave it.
 You can decide on your preferred size.
-Make multiple small Beghrir, or one or two large.
+Such as multiple small Beghrir in saucer sizes, or either one or two large.

 Beghrir keep well if they are wrapped in plastic and left at room temperature.
-Enjoy them as an afternoon snack or keep them for your next day breakfast.
+So enjoy them as an afternoon snack or either keep them for your next day breakfast.

 For more Moroccan bread recipes, check out;

 Beghrir is part of; 'Travels of taste'.
 Using our taste buds to travel the world and discover the use of our senses and imaginations to meet other cultures through food.
 Imagine the hustle & bustle of the souks, and get a taste of the amazing flavours Morocco has to offer.
 Check out my full Moroccan 'travels of taste' post; >>> Morocco - the flavours of the souks